Laptop with an email and padlock on screen graphic.

 • Saves downtime spent dealing with an incident

 Having email security in place also helps reduce human error.
 Some employees may not be aware that they have received a phishing email, or what to look out for.
 Email security stops that email from reaching them in the first place, removing the threat.
-In addition, it can also protect against malicious, internal attacks.
+It can also protect against malicious, internal attacks.

 Other Considerations